opensafely-core/ehrql/docs/how-to/examples.md

 The possible values are "female", "male", "intersex", and "unknown".

 ### Finding each patient's ethnicity

-:construction: Ethnicity is incompletely coded within primary care.
-More detail will be added in the future on how to improve ethnicity capture by incorporating data from secondary care.

 Ethnicity can be defined using a codelist.
 There are a lot of individual codes that can used to indicate a patients' fine-grained ethnicity.
 To make analysis more manageable, ethnicity is therefore commonly grouped into higher level categories.
 Above, we described how you can [import codelists that have a category column](#some-examples-using-codelist_from_csv).
 You can use a codelist with a category column to map clinical event codes for ethnicity to higher level categories as in this example: